Skip to main content

 Manually via FTP

-Download the archive below, unpack it, and upload the folder to modules/ inside your installation.
+Download the archive, unpack it, and upload the folder to modules/ inside your installation.

 New here?
 The installation page walks through a fresh setup first.